grpc/proposal/A110-child-channel-plugins.md

 * Java: The `Helper` will provide a function that accepts a `ChannelBuilder` and applies the child channel options to it.
 * Go: A new field will be added to the `BuildOptions` struct (passed when creating a resolver or LB policy) to contain the child channel options.
 * C-core: No special plumbing is needed because the child channel args are simply passed as channel arguments, which are already available to LB policies.
+However, when an LB policy creates a child channel, it must propagate both the individual child channel args and the `GRPC_ARG_CHILD_CHANNEL_ARGS` argument containing the child channel args to the child channel.

 ### Language Implementations